Crispy120286/mythic/content/Session Notes/Act 3. The First Life Arc/Session 41 - 2024-10-24 - The Temple of Sekhmet.md

 We go out for drinks before we are sacrificed to Sekhmet.
 We travel by skiff to the temple.
 We learn the priestess name is Karema.
 She offers the blood to the guardian and it enters the temple.

 We see colossal obsidian doors.
 There is an obsidian guardian with tattoos of gold.
 Inside the temple is a massacre.
 Remains of traps, zombies, and ectoplasmic remains of wraiths.
-Navigating is easy.
-Voltaire is disappointed the thrill of exploration is ruined. apparently Irthicax Vane took all the fun out of it by killing all the monsters and disarming or destroying all the traps.
+Navigating is easy. [[Voltaire]] is disappointed the thrill of exploration is ruined. apparently [[Irthicax Vane|Irthicax]] Vane took all the fun out of it by killing all the monsters and disarming or destroying all the traps.

 We ascent to a large chamber.
 We see a mural of Sekhmet.
 A lion headed woman battling an army of humans.